Updated June 12, 2023

 - How often is the choice screen refreshed?

-- We will use StatCounter data for Desktop, Mobile, and Tablet for the previous six months for each country to identify the five most popular eligible general search services.
+- We use StatCounter data for Desktop, Mobile, and Tablet for the previous six months for each country to identify the five most popular eligible general search services.

 - Why do you require signing an NDA?